“We take pride in our ability to provide complete equipment

 solutions to our clients while upholding the highest

 Low Country JCB, also known as Low Country Machinery, opened its doors on August 1, 2001 in a single wide trailer on the JCB property with 14 employees servicing the Low Country.
 As the business continued to grow and expand, Low Country Machinery moved into its brand new facility adjacent to the JCB North American Headquarters in Pooler, GA just outside of Savannah.

-We maintain a full selection of JCB construction equipment such as backhoes, excavators, telehandlers, wheel loaders, skid steers, rough terrain forklifts, Fastrac tractors and the all new JCB Teleskid.
-A compliment of quality new and used construction equipment, as well as equipment available for rent is always available along with parts and service solutions for many major brands.
+We maintain a full selection of JCB construction equipment such as backhoes, excavators, telehandlers, wheel loaders, skid steers, rough terrain forklifts, and the all-new JCB Teleskids.
+A compliment of quality new and used construction equipment, as well as equipment available for rent, is always available along with parts and service solutions for many major brands.

 At Low Country JCB, we pride ourselves on our Rapid Response Service and strive to offer the highest level of customer support.